 Time is fluid

 One of the biggest prejudices about working in Africa is how that would go with being on time.
 And as many prejudices, there is a source of truth in it.
-People in Africa are not that stuck up on clock time as the Western Europeans are.
+Remote software developers in Africa are not that stuck up on clock time as the Western European ones are.
 The negative connotation, however, comes from the idea that time missed is time lost, something the Western Europeans fear above all else.

 Turns out, that is not the case at all.
 Yes, time is more difficult to manage in most African contexts.
 Traffic is a nightmare, simple administrative tasks like going to the bank can take anywhere from 5 minutes to 3 hours, rain disrupts everything.
 To deal with these inconveniences, (because they are inconvenient!) most people continue working in the evening, the weekends, whatever is needed to get the job done.
 The flexibility you need to run your life, you give back by making sure the job gets done.